AARON m English, French, German, Jewish, Biblical, Biblical Latin, Biblical GreekFrom the Hebrew name

 "scribe", from Old English

 clerec originally meaning "priest".
 A famous bearer of the surname was William Clark (1770-1838), an explorer of the west of North America.
-It was also borne by the American actor Clark Gable (1901-1960).
+As a first name it was borne by the American actor Clark Gable (1901-1960), as well as the comic book character Clark Kent, the mild-mannered alter ego of Superman, first created 1938.

-CLAYTON m EnglishFrom a surname that was originally derived from various English place names, all meaning
+Clayton m EnglishFrom a surname that was originally derived from various English place names, all meaning

 "clay settlement" in Old English.

-"cliff" in Old English, originally belonging to a person who lived near a cliff.
+"cliff", originally belonging to a person who lived near a cliff.

-CLYDE m EnglishFrom the name of the River Clyde in Scotland, from Cumbric
+Clyde m EnglishFrom the name of the River Clyde in Scotland, from Cumbric

 Clud, which is of uncertain origin.
-It became a common given name in America in the middle of the 19th century, perhaps in honour of Sir Colin Campbell (1792-1863) who was given the title Baron Clyde in 1858.
+It became a common given name in America in the middle of the 19th century, perhaps in honour of Colin Campbell (1792-1863) who was given the title Baron Clyde in 1858.

-COCO f VariousDiminutive of names beginning with
+Coco f VariousDiminutive of names beginning with

 Co, influenced by the word

 cocoa.
-However, this was not the case for French fashion designer Coco Chanel (real name Gabrielle), whose nickname came from the name of a song she performed while working as a cabaret singer.
+However, this was not the case for French fashion designer Coco Chanel (1883-1971; real name Gabrielle), whose nickname came from the name of a song she performed while working as a cabaret singer.

-CONCEPCIÓN f SpanishMeans
+Concepción f SpanishMeans

 "conception" in Spanish.
 This name is given in reference to the Immaculate Conception of the Virgin